MatrixRequirements/sdk-jupyter-environment/README.md

 Run `npm install` in the `./work` directory in order to make sure the Matrix Requirements SDK is installed for use in your Jupyter Notebooks.

+Copy the file `credentials.json.TEMPLATE` to `credentials.json` and insert your own Matrix Instance servers and tokens.
+This way you can load the information into your Jupyter Notebook without saving tokens in the notebooks.

 To run the notebook, run `./start.sh` from this directory and open your browser with the link provided on the console.
 Be sure to save your notebooks in the `./work` subdirectory.
 If they are saved anywhere